Skip to main content

 Maximum Best Position

-The highest Google rank threshold for an existing page.
+A configurable Google rank threshold for existing pages.
 If a page on your site already ranks better than this position for a keyword similar to the topic, the new topic is rejected to avoid duplication.

 Minimum number of products